wp-plugins/wordpress-wiki-plugin/readme.txt

 Simply follow the instructions in the installation and configuration guide

 You'll then be able to create Wikis from the Admin Dashboard.
-After the first wiki is created you can create sub wikis from the frontend if you have the capability to edit posts.
+After the first Wiki is created users with post editing capabilities can create sub-Wikis from the frontend.

-We have put together an in-depth <a href='http://premium.wpmudev.org/project/wordpress-wiki/installation/'>instructions guide</a> to help you through using standard WordPress categories to mark posts / content as being accessible to either free users or members only, and then go into some of the more advanced features that allow you to protect individual uploads and distinct sections of a posts content.
+We have put together an in-depth <a href='http://premium.wpmudev.org/project/wordpress-wiki/installation/'>instruction guide</a> to help you through using standard WordPress categories to mark posts / content as being accessible to either free users or members only, and then go into some of the more advanced features that allow you to protect individual uploads and distinct sections of a posts content.

 == Installation ==